ppy/osu-wiki/news/2025/2025-10-14-project-loved-october-2025.md

 Before we jump in to those picks, some spooky news has graced our doorstep:

-- Both ::choke enough::{ user=1629553 } and [Froslass](https://osu.ppy.sh/users/19048) have made their departure from the osu! captains, please give them your best farewell and bid them well on their future ventures!
+- Both ::choke enough::{ user=1629553 } and ::Froslass::{ user=19048 } have made their departure from the osu! captains, please give them your best farewell and bid them well on their future ventures!
 - ::0x84f::{ user=7944724 } has stepped down from coordination duties, they're still here for moderation for the time being, but do send your thanks for their dutiful management work for nearly 2 years!

 ...but following some nasty tricks, a treat was sure to follow!
 There's more: